davidwik/cli-magic/README.md

 ## vshell
 While trying out [*uv*](https://github.com/astral-sh/uv) there were some things missing.
 For instance getting into a virtual environment in sub shell.
+So I went ahead and made a quick bash script.
-So vshell loads the environment and checks whether there are any .env files in the project root.
+Vshell loads the environment and checks whether there are any .env files in the project root.

 _Note_: This only works if the virtual environment is localed in the .venv in your project.
 ```bash